-The goal and purpose of a distribution amplifier is to increase the strength of received signals to a level that is greater than the signal losses associated with the distribution system.
-To ensure all your devices receive proper strength signals, it’s important that your distribution amplifier be centrally located (relative to distribution lines), since the longer the lines, the more signal loss there will be within the system.
+The goal and purpose of a distribution amplifier is to increase the strength of received signals to a level that is greater than the signal losses associated with the antenna distribution system.
+To ensure all your devices receive proper strength signals.
+It’s important that your distribution amplifier be centrally located (relative to distribution lines), since the longer the lines, the more signal loss there will be within the system.

 Channel Master has engineered and produced superior quality TV signal distribution amplifiers which offer professional grade performance that support both analog and digital broadcast signals.
-Channel Master offers this amplifier with one-way (1-Port), two-way (2-Port), four-way (4-Port), and eight-way (8-Port) distribution ports which have the lowest distortion performance available.
-In addition, Channel Master distribution amplifiers have precision machined SCTE conforming sealed "F" ports and have a cast aluminum housing, powder coating, and are weather sealed for corrosion resistance.
+Channel Master offers distribution amplifiers with one-way (1-Port), two-way (2-Port), four-way (4-Port), and eight-way (8-Port) distribution ports with the lowest distortion performance available.
+Additionally, Channel Master distribution amplifiers have precision machined SCTE conforming sealed f-ports and have a cast aluminum housing, powder coating, and are weather sealed for corrosion resistance.

 Channel Master TV signal distribution amplifiers are typically mounted indoors, but are safe to use outdoors as well.
-They are designed to distribute signals to multiple outlets within a house, or when there are very long coaxial cable runs to TV outlets.
-In areas of very weak signals with an off air antenna, you may need to use a preamplifier at the antenna first to increase the signal levels to an adequate level.
+They are designed to distribute signals to multiple TV outlets within a house, or when there are very long coaxial cable runs to TV outlets.
+In areas with very weak signals using an over the air antenna, you may need to use a preamplifier at the antenna first to increase the signal levels to an adequate level.

 This situation will be the same whether the amplifier has multiple outputs, or only has one output and an external splitter is attached to that output.